JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 * File-based modules are also compiled separately, there is no top loop needed.
 * This is the traditional `javac`/`cc`/etc style of coding
 * The underlying compiler for OCaml is `ocamlc`, but in this course we will give you build files
-  - just use `dune build` to invoke the compiler on all the files
+  - just use `dune build` to invoke the OCaml compiler on all the files

 ### An example of a separately-compiled OCaml program